anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 decision.

 Choices outside of these RECOMMENDATIONS likely will result in Pledge devices being unable to onboard on some networks.
-In such a situation, an automated, zero-touch solution may be impossible, but it may still be possible to use mechanisms such as suggested in {{RFC8995, Section 7.2}} to onboard a device.
+In such a situation, an automated, zero-touch onboarding solution may be impossible, but it may still be possible to use mechanisms such as suggested in {{RFC8995, Section 7.2}} to onboard a device.

 Should SHA256 need to be replaced, then a new YANG module will be published with a new leaf, obsoleting `pinned-domain-pubk-sha256` and `proximity-registrar-pubk-sha256`.